JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 # Summary

-`DCISolver.jl` is a new Julia implementation of the Dynamic Control of Infeasibility (DCI), introduced in [@bielschowsky2008dynamic], for solving nonlinear optimization models with equality constraints:
+`DCISolver.jl` is a new Julia implementation of the Dynamic Control of Infeasibility (DCI) method, introduced by @bielschowsky2008dynamic, for solving nonlinear optimization models with equality constraints:
 \begin{equation}\label{eq:nlp}
-    \min_{x \in \mathbb{R}^n} f(x) \quad \text{subject to} \quad h(x) = 0,
+    \underset{x \in \mathbb{R}^n}{\text{minimize}} f(x) \quad \text{subject to} \quad h(x) = 0,
 \end{equation}
 where  $f:\mathbb{R}^n \rightarrow \mathbb{R}$ and  $h:\mathbb{R}^n \rightarrow \mathbb{R}^m$ are twice continuously differentiable.
-As often in nonlinear continuous optimization, DCI is an iterative method that aims at computing a local minimum of \autoref{eq:nlp} using first and second-order derivatives.
+DCI is an iterative method that aims to compute a local minimum of \eqref{eq:nlp} using first and second-order derivatives.

-The DCI algorithm is a two-step process that first minimizes the problem with a relaxed feasibility constraint and then recenters toward a trust cylinder.
+The DCI algorithm is a two-step process that first minimizes the problem with a relaxed feasibility constraint (tangent step) and then recenters toward a trust cylinder (normal step).
-The idea of trust cylinders is to keep infeasibility under control, contrary to penalization methods that only encourage feasibility.
+The idea of trust cylinders is to keep infeasibility under control, contrary to penalty methods, which encourage feasibility.
 Every time the trust cylinder is violated, a restoration step is called, and the infeasibility level is reduced.
-The radius of the trust cylinder has a decreasing update scheme, so a feasible and optimal point will be obtained.
+The radius of the trust cylinder decreases with the iterations, so a feasible and optimal point will be obtained.
+For details and theoretical convergence, we refer the reader to the original paper.

-One of the significant advantages of this implementation is that the restoration step is matrix-free, i.e., it uses second-order information via Hessian-vector products but does not need access to the Hessian matrix.
+One of the significant advantages of our implementation is that the restoration step is factorization-free, i.e., it uses second-order information via Hessian-vector products but does not need access to the Hessian matrix.
-This makes `DCISolver.jl` a great asset for large-scale problems, where the equality constraint is hard to handle.
+This makes `DCISolver.jl` a valuable asset for large-scale problems.

-`DCISolver.jl` relies on JuliaSmoothOptimizers' (JSO) tools.
+`DCISolver.jl` is built upon the JuliaSmoothOptimizers' (JSO) tools [@jso].
 JSO is an academic organization containing a collection of Julia packages for nonlinear optimization software development, testing, and benchmarking.
-It provides the tools for building models, accessing repositories of problems, and solving subproblems. `DCISolver.jl` takes as an input an `AbstractNLPModel`, JSO's general consistent API defined in `NLPModels.jl` [@orban-siqueira-nlpmodels-2020].
-It represents flexible data types to handle the objective and constraint functions, to evaluate their derivatives, and to provide essentially any information that a solver might request from a model.
+It provides tools for building models, accessing repositories of problems, and solving subproblems. `DCISolver.jl` takes as input an `AbstractNLPModel`, JSO's general model API defined in `NLPModels.jl` [@orban-siqueira-nlpmodels-2020] that represents flexible data types to evaluate objective and constraint functions, their derivatives, and to provide any information that a solver might request from a model.
 The user can code derivatives themselves or with automatic differentiation, or use JSO-converters for classical mathematical optimization modeling languages such as Ampl [@fourer2003ampl] or JuMP [@jump].
 Moreover, the API handles sparse matrices and operators for matrix-free implementations.
 We exploit here Julia's multiple dispatch facilities to specialize instances to different contexts efficiently.

-`DCISolver.jl` internally combines cutting-edge numerical linear algebra solvers.
-The restoration step heavily relies on iterative methods for linear algebra from `Krylov.jl` [@montoison-orban-krylov-2020].
-This package provides more than 25 implementations of standard and novel Krylov methods, and they all can be used with Nvidia GPU via CUDA.jl [@besard2018juliagpu].
+Internally, `DCISolver.jl` combines cutting-edge numerical linear algebra solvers.
+The restoration step relies heavily on iterative methods for linear algebra from `Krylov.jl` [@montoison-orban-krylov-2020], which provides more than 25 implementations of standard and novel Krylov methods, and they all can be used with Nvidia GPU via CUDA.jl [@besard2018juliagpu].
-The optimality step in DCI's algorithm is computed using a (regularized) LDL factorization that can be handled either with `LDLFactorizations.jl` [@orban-ldlfactorizations-2020], or the well-known Fortran code `MA57` [@duff-2004] from HSL [@HSL], via `HSL.jl` [@orban-hsl-2021].
+The optimality step in DCI's algorithm is computed using the LDL factorization of a SQD matrix via `LDLFactorizations.jl` [@orban-ldlfactorizations-2020], or the well-known Fortran code `MA57` [@duff-2004] from the HSL [@HSL], via `HSL.jl` [@orban-hsl-2021].

 Finally, `DCISolver.jl` returns a structure containing the available information at the end of the execution, including a solver status, the objective function value, the norm of the constraint function, the elapsed time, and a dictionary of solver specifics.
 All in all, with a few lines of codes, one can solve large-scale problems or benchmark `DCISolver.jl` against other JSO-compliant solvers using `SolverBenchmark.jl` [@orban-siqueira-solverbenchmark-2020].
 We refer to the website \href{https://juliasmoothoptimizers.github.io/}{juliasmoothoptimizers.github.io} for tutorials.